SHOCKWAVE THERAPY FOR ACHILLES TENDINOPATHY

 Scientific evidence undoubtedly supports the role of shockwave therapy in mid portion Achilles tendinopathy.
 The combination of shockwave and rehabilitation/tendon loading provides the best treatment outcome for this condition.

-At Complete we are guided by the latest evidence-based research for our shockwave protocols (see below).
+At Prime we are guided by the latest evidence-based research for our shockwave protocols.
 A minimum of three shockwave sessions roughly one week apart is recommended.
-Some patients require additional sessions, but this will depend on how you respond to treatment.
+Some patients require additional sessions, but this will depend on how long you have had your symptoms and how you respond to treatment.